-Well its been hot hasnt it?
-In this heat we all need something to cool us down.
+When it’s hot we need something to cool us down.
 A bowl of cold ice cream or sorbet usually does the trick.
-Years ago I use to make ice cream cones in the oven, but when I saw this cool little ice cream cone kit at one of my supplies I knew I had to have it.
+Years ago I use to make ice cream cones in the oven, but these days you can get ice cream cone makers that you pop on the stove or an electric variety.

-3 Now stir in the flour till fully mixed in.
+- Now stir in the flour until fully mixed in.
 (TM continue with the blades running on speed 2 whilst adding the flour)

 Two methods to make cones.

-1 Heat your waffle iron ready for the mix.
+- Heat your waffle iron ready for the mix.
 Like making pancakes for some reason the first one doesn’t always turn out so great.
-Just remember I wont tell anyone nom nom nom, evidence gone.
+Just remember I won’t tell anyone nom nom nom, evidence gone.

-2 Brush a little melted butter on the iron.
-Pour your batter onto the waffle cone maker, be careful not to overfill.
+- Brush a little melted butter on the iron.
+Pour your batter into the waffle cone maker, be careful not to overfill.
 That's just too messy to contemplate really

-5 Take it out and TA DA you've done it.
+- Take it out and you've done it.

-2 line a baking sheet with baking paper.
+- line a baking sheet with baking paper or a silicone mat.

-4 Bake in the oven till golden brown.
+- Bake in the oven until golden brown.